Nexmo/station/_tabbed/getting-started/make-phone-call/javascript.md

     .catch(console.log);
 ```

+> **Note:**  Even though you are specifying the callee phone number, ultimately, the number that is actually called is the one supplied in the `answer_url` webhook.
+>
+> In a real-life scenario, you would create a server component to serve as the `answer_url`.
+When the app will place the call, the callee phone number will be sent, by the Nexmo servers, as part of the payload on the `answer_url` request, the backend would then validate it and supply it in the NCCO returned.

 ## Listen for call events

 When the application makes a call, you can start listening for `member:call` events on the application.
 That's going to return a `call` object, so you can start interacting with the call later on.